-It was my first morning in the Oakland mountains, and I was staying in the guest room until the homeowners departed for their trip.
+It was my first morning in the Oakland hills, and I was staying in the guest room until the homeowners departed for their trip.
 The day before I had arrived from Arvin, CA, and I suppose even the drive and my arrival are worth noting.

 I woke up on a Sunday morning in Arvin; a small farm labor community right outside of Bakersfield.
 I had a peaceful night sleep, but the morning was a bit frantic.
 After a cold shower (long story), and spending most of the morning looking for a decent cup of coffee, I hit the road.

 As I drove I began wondering what my time in Oakland would be like.
 I’d be spending 2 days with the homeowners before they departed, and I couldn’t help but wonder about them too.
 We’d exchanged some great emails up to this point, so I imagined them as fun, kind, and just good.

 My mind also wondered about little things.
 I thought about the book club I’m a part of, and reminded myself I’d need to buy the next book because I was number 295 on the waitlist for it at the library.
 Then a curious thought entered my mind, “I bet you they’ll have it at the cottage.”
 I chuckled then released the thought.